 - Do I want to start a non-profit business?

-Types of Rechtsform (legal forms) in Germany
+Rechtsform: Types of business legal forms in Germany

-Major Rechtsform (legal forms) for businesses in Germany:
+Rechtsform: Major legal forms for businesses in Germany

 Not a legal form but a corporate structure